pret/pokered/README.md

 Improved areas
 ====
 - Rock Tunnel has a more workable map, now being easier to go through and having new areas to explore.
 Includes a way to get renewable fossils, items, and other interesting bits and pieces.
 Overall, it makes Flash much more rewarding to bring, showing you where the items and content are instead of being an inconvenience.
 - Diglett's Cave has a more detailed map, including a platform that has a static encounter.
-(Prototype music to be added later!)
 - Route 25 has been altered slightly to make reference to Bill's Lighthouse from the anime!
 - Cinnabar Island is a lot bigger, and has a new location added to it.
-- Pokemon Tower was shortened as its old length was excessive
+- Pokemon Tower was shortened as its old length was excessive.
-- Silph Co's pathing was completely overhauled to make navigating it less tedious
+- Silph Co's pathing was completely overhauled to make navigating it less tedious.
+- Viridian Gym now has a new area once you make Giovanni leave.
+- The S.S.
+Anne port has a little surprise for the adventurous...

 New areas
 ====
 - Celadon University is just north of Celadon.
+	- This is a reference to a Magikarp event from July 1998, and includes the lore from it and other areas of Pokemon's early worldbuilding.
-	- This area also contains a Tradebacks NPC to let you get trade evolutions.
+	- This area also contains a Trade-back NPC to let you get trade evolutions.
 	- There are also some trainers here you can battle infinitely for EXP and money.
 - Citrine City is a new island city that can be accessed in the postgame.
 - Underwater Tunnel connects Route 25 and Route 10.